- 1-1/2 cups reduced-fat graham cracker crumbs (about 10 whole crackers)

 - Meanwhile, combine the nuts, honey and cinnamon.
 Transfer to a baking sheet lined with parchment paper and coated with cooking spray.
 Bake at 350° for 5-7 minutes or until toasted and fragrant, stirring occasionally.
 Cool completely.
 Crumble mixture and set aside.

 - In a small bowl, beat the cream cheese, peanut butter, butter, confectioners' sugar and honey until smooth.
 Beat in the egg, vanilla and maple flavoring.
-Combine flour and baking powder; gradually add to creamed mixture.
+Combine flour and baking powder; gradually beat into cream cheese mixture.
 Spread over cooled crust.
 Bake for 14-16 minutes or until set.

 - Sprinkle nut mixture over warm filling; press in slightly.
 Drizzle with melted chocolate.
 Cool completely on a wire rack.
 Chill for 2 hours or until firm.
 Cut into bars.
 Refrigerate leftovers.
-Yield: 24 servings.
+Yield: 2 dozen.

 Originally published as Nut-Licious Peanut Butter Bars in Healthy Cooking December/January 2013, p70